 Calculating Heart Rate

-American Heart Association article on how to measure your heart rate and how to use it to assess and manage your exercise activities:
+If you’re interested in measuring your heart rate while exercising, see this American Heart Association article on how to measure your heart rate and how to use it to assess and manage your exercise activities:

 Track Your Progress